Are you a good decision maker?

-As humans, we can’t predict the future, and as such, we always take a chance when we make a decision.
+As humans, we can’t predict the future, and as such, no matter what the odds, we’re always taking a chance when we make a decision.

 We can’t know its outcome, so every choice leads to an unknown.

 However, in the office, decisions can be crucial.

 One bad decision can lead to lost productivity, a drop in sales or a hit to your brand reputation.

 This is why it’s imperative to avoid making a bad decision whenever possible with these tips:

 Typical managers are so overwhelmed with the items on their to-do lists that they often try to cross them off without giving them much thought.

 However, prioritising the important things is crucial to running your department productivity.